mystor/mystor.github.io/content/fission_news_1.md

 Title: Fission Engineering Newsletter 1
-Date: 2018-01-30 4:00pm
+Date: 2018-01-31 3:00pm
-Modified: 2018-01-30 4:00pm
+Modified: 2018-01-31 3:00pm
 Category: Programming
 Tags: mozilla, firefox, gecko, fission
 Slug: fission-news-1
 Authors: Nika Layzell
 Status: draft

-A bit over a year ago, the [Spectre] vulnerability was released.
-This was a CPU vulnerability which allowed code running on your machine to read memory it should not have access to by abusing timing properties of the CPU.
-Browsers such as Firefox were one of the most impacted pieces of software, due to running JS on users machines.
+A little more a year ago, a serious security flaw affecting almost all modern processors was [publicly disclosed].
+Three known variants of the issue were announced with the names dubbed as [Spectre] (variants 1 and 2) and [Meltdown] (variant 3).
+Spectre abuses a CPU optimization technique known as speculative execution to exfiltrate secret data stored in memory of other running programs via side channels.
+This might include cryptographic keys, passwords stored in a password manager or browser, cookies, etc. This timing attack posed a serious threat to the browsers because webpages often serve JavaScript from multiple domains that run in the same process.
+This vulnerability would enable malicious third-party code to steal sensitive user data belonging to a site hosting that code, a serious flaw that would violate a web security cornerstone known as same origin policy.

-Thanks to the heroic efforts of our JS and Security teams, we were able to mitigate these vulnerabilities.
-However, we want to be able to build a browser which isn't just secure against known vulnerabilities, but also has layers of built-in defense against future vulnerabilities.
-To accomplish this, we decided to take on a new project to revamp the architecture of Firefox and support full Site Isolation.
+Thanks to the heroic efforts of the Firefox JS and Security teams, we were able to mitigate these vulnerabilities right away.
+However, these mitigations may not save us in the future if another security vulnerability is released exploiting the same underlying problem of sharing processes (and hence, memory) between different domains, some of which may be malicious.
+Chrome spent multiple years working to isolate sites in their own processes.

-We call this next step in the evolution of Firefox "*Project Fission*".
-While Electrolosys split our browser into Content and Chrome, with Fission we will "split the atom", breaking iframes into separate processes.
+We aim to build a browser which isn't just secure against known security vulnerabilities, but also has layers of built-in defense against potential future vulnerabilities.
+To accomplish this, we need to revamp the architecture of Firefox and support full Site Isolation.
+We call this next step in the evolution of Firefox’s process model "Project Fission".
+While Electrolysis split our browser into Content and Chrome, with Fission, we will "split the atom", splitting cross-site iframes into different processes than their parent frame.

-Over the last year, we have been working to lay the groundwork for Fission, designing new systems, and building infrastructure.
-In the coming weeks and months, we're going to be asking everyone to begin helping us with changes to adapt our code to a post-Fission browser architecture.
+Over the last year, we have been working to lay the groundwork for Fission, designing new infrastructure.
+In the coming weeks and months, we’ll need help from all Firefox teams to adapt our code to a post-Fission browser architecture.

 ### Planning and Coordination

 Fission is a massive project, spanning across many different teams, so keeping track of what everyone is doing is a pretty big task.
-While we have a weekly project meeting, which someone on your team may already be attending, we are also using a Bugzilla project tracking flag to keep track of the work we have in progress.
+While we have a weekly project meeting, which someone on your team may already be attending, we have started also using a Bugzilla project tracking flag to keep track of the work we have in progress.

-Now that we've moved past much of the initial infrastructure ground work, we are going to be keeping track of work with our milestone targets.
+Now that we've moved past much of the initial infrastructure ground work, we are going to keep track of work with our milestone targets.
 Each milestone will contain a collection of new features and improved functionality which brings us incrementally closer to our goal.

 Our first milestone, "Milestone 1" (clever, I know), is currently targeted for the end of February.
-We plan to have some awesome projects landed by then, including, but not limited to:
+In Milestone 1, we plan to have the groundwork for out-of-process iframes, which encompasses some major work, including, but not limited to, the following contributions:

 * **:rhunt** is implementing basic out-of-process iframe rendering behind a pref & testing attribute in [Bug 1500257]
 * **:jdai** is implementing native JS Window Actor APIs which FrameScripts can be migrated to in [Bug 1467212]
-* **:farre** is adding support to BrowsingContext trees for them to be synchronized between multiple content processes, with shared state between all relevant processes in [Bug 1519151].
+* **:farre** is adding support for BrowsingContext fields to be synchronized between multiple content processes, with shared state between all relevant processes in [Bug 1523645].
 * **:peterv** has implemented new cross-process WindowProxy objects to correctly emulate the `Window` object APIs exposed to cross-origin documents in [Bug 1353867].